 Contact David directly: scroll through selected completed artworks.

-Browse works under the Paintings tab.
+Browse works under the Painting Projects tab.
 The artist is happy to answer questions about any of these artworks, about pricing, delivery, framing and hanging too.
 More are available that are not listed on this website.
 Works must be paid for (or payment plan agreed) before delivery can be finalised.
 The artist may also request a deposit depending on the value of the work.*

 David offers a range of delivery options: from personal delivery, to specialist fragile-goods couriers and art couriers (depending on client budget).
 Works can be sent worldwide.